Weedon Island Preserve

-The Weedon Island Preserve is a 3,190 acre natural area situated along the western shore of Tampa Bay, and located on 1800 Weedon Drive NE.
-St. Petersburg, Florida, United States.
-It is predominately an estuarine preserve composed of upland and aquatic ecosystems such as mangrove forests, pine/scrubby flatwoods, and maritime hammock, and is home to a variety of native wildlife.
-The preserve is also a designated archaeological area with several shell mounds identified on the property that provide evidence of early peoples who inhabited the land for thousands of years.
+The Weedon Island Preserve is a 3,190-acre natural area situated along the western shore of Tampa Bay and located at 1800 Weedon Drive NE, St. Petersburg, Florida, United States.
+It is predominately an estuarine preserve composed of upland and aquatic ecosystems such as mangrove forests, pine/scrubby flatwoods, and maritime hammocks, and is home to a variety of native wildlife.
+The preserve is also a designated archaeological area, with several shell mounds identified on the property that provide evidence of early peoples who inhabited the land for thousands of years.

 On June 13, 1972, Weedon Island Preserve was added to the U.S. National Register of Historic Places.
-In 1974 the state of Florida purchased Weedon Island and its surrounding islands and it officially opened for public use in December 1980.
+In 1974, the state of Florida purchased Weedon Island and its surrounding islands, which were officially opened for public use in December 1980.
 In 1993, the state created a lease agreement with Pinellas County to manage and maintain the preserve.
 The county's Department of Parks and Conservation Resources presently manages the area.

-Weedon Island Preserve's name is derived from Tampa doctor and amateur archaeologist, Leslie Washington Weedon.
+Weedon Island Preserve's name is derived from Tampa doctor and amateur archaeologist Leslie Washington Weedon.

-Recreational Activities
+Recreational activities

-The preserve offers a total of 4.7 miles of nature trails for hiking with 2 miles out of the total as boardwalks and paved trails that are ADA accessible, and the remaining 2.7 miles as natural trail loops.
-The 3,000 foot Tower Boardwalk trail leads visitors to a 45-foot tall observation tower, the tallest of its kind in Pinellas County.
-With favorable weather conditions, one can see much of the Preserve and Tampa Bay from this tower, as well as the cities of Tampa and St. Petersburg.
-Three additional observation platforms along the trails offer opportunities for bird and wildlife viewing, and are ideal for photography.
+The preserve offers a total of 4.7 miles of nature trails for hiking, with 2 miles out of the total as boardwalks and paved trails that are ADA accessible and the remaining 2.7 miles as natural trail loops.
+The 3,000-foot Tower Boardwalk trail leads visitors to a 45-foot-tall observation tower, the tallest of its kind in Pinellas County.
+With favorable weather conditions, one can see much of the preserve and Tampa Bay from this tower, as well as the cities of Tampa and St. Petersburg.
+Three additional observation platforms along the trails offer opportunities for bird and wildlife viewing and are ideal for photography.

 In addition to hiking, the preserve maintains a 4-mile, self-guided canoeing/kayaking loop called the South Paddling Trail.
 The path weaves through mangrove tunnels within the preserve and has access points to the bay.
-Visitors interested in exploring the paddling trail may bring their own vessels or take a tour through ECOmersion.
-ECOmersion is a kayak tour company located in the area whose purpose is to get people outside and connected with nature.
-ECOmersion's professional staff give tours when the tide is high for a once in a lifetime experience on Weedon Island Preserve.
-The tour leads through the tunnels of the iconic Florida mangroves on the preserve.
+Visitors interested in exploring the paddling trail may bring their own vessels or take a tour.

-Other activities available include fishing from the Pier located at the end of Weedon Dr. NE and picnicking at any of designated picnic tables provided.
+Other activities available include fishing from the pier located at the end of Weedon Dr. NE and picnicking at any of the designated picnic tables provided.